RamziJabali/articles/content/Dev Notes/Kotlin Multiplatform + Compose Multiplatform Guide.md

 **Warning: Once you do this, your compose previews in Android will break.
 Though there are work arounds, like running the preview to be able to preview your composable.**

-## **Section 5:  Adding Dependencies**
+## **Section 5:  Adding Dependencies - Ktor Focused**
 There is always a form of confusion when adding dependencies to your project.
 Is this library multiplatform compatible?
 Where do I put this if it's tailored for Android vs iOS or the other way around.

-Easiest way to know is compatibility checks on whether or not this library is going to work with your source set.
+Easiest way to know whether a dependency is good, is by doing compatibility checks on whether or not this library is going to work with your source set.

 For example KTOR has multiple dependencies for KMM that need to be implemented in it's different source sets.
 ```kotlin